 People are a lot more complicated than that.

 There are myriad reasons why some of us habitualize unhealthy behaviors, despite knowing better.
 Trauma, addiction, stress & anxiety, undiagnosed mental health issues or mood disorders, and even simple unconscious repetition all play a part.* I’d wager to say that many of us have fallen into a not-so-healthy habit at one point or another!

 Why?
 Because it immediately signals to your partner that they should be playing defense.
-It also paints you as judgemental, which may be human, but is not super helpful.
+It also paints you as judgmental, which may be human, but is not helpful.

 Remove the pretense of any stereotyping and work to present the most honest, accepting version of yourself.
-Culturally, some men can be adverse to diving into their feelings, so being as open and empathetic as possible can help them feel excited as opposed to embarrassed or frustrated.
+Culturally, some men can be averse to diving into their feelings, so being as open and empathetic as possible can help them feel excited instead of embarrassed or frustrated.

 You can even start within the frame of overall health.
-If lifestyle factors which lower sperm count and quality are at play, throwing in the facts can help as long as there is no spin on the ball.
-Low sperm count has been associated with increased risk of metabolic syndrome, and in the largest study to date evaluating semen quality, reproductive function, and metabolic risk, researchers discovered that men with low sperm counts had a higher risk of greater body fat, higher blood pressure, insulin resistance, and dyslipidemia (1).* This and other recent studies have yielded more insight into how fertility status can act as a biomarker for future health.* Delivering your message with your desire to help your partner improve overall health allows you to weave in the fertility component.
+If lifestyle factors that lower sperm count and quality are at play, throwing in the facts can help as long as there is no spin on the ball.
+Low sperm count has been associated with an increased risk of metabolic syndrome.
+In the most extensive study to date evaluating semen quality, reproductive function, and metabolic risk, researchers discovered that men with low sperm counts had a higher risk of greater body fat, higher blood pressure, insulin resistance, and dyslipidemia (1).* This and other recent studies have yielded more insight into how fertility status can be a biomarker for future health.* Delivering your message with your desire to help your partner improve overall health allows you to weave in the fertility component.

 Say your partner’s diet is a concern.